 3. Wait for approval

 Once you have applied, the lender will review your application and decide whether to lend you money.
-Although approval times vary, you can sometimes be approved the same business day.
+Although approval times vary, you can sometimes be approved the same business day you apply.

 If you’re approved, a lender will send you a loan agreement.
 Review the document carefully before you sign it.
 Afterward, the lender will issue your funds.
-Although funding time varies, some lenders will deposit your funds into your bank account the same business day.
+Although funding time varies, some lenders are able to deposit your funds into your bank account in one to two business days.

 How to compare dental loans

-• Loan terms: Term lengths vary by lender.
-Although choosing a longer term length can lower your monthly payments, it can also increase the amount of interest you pay over the life of the loan.
+- Loan terms: Term lengths vary by lender.
+Although choosing a longer term length can lower your monthly payments, it can also increase the interest you pay over the life of the loan.

-• Fees: Some lenders charge origination fees, late fees, returned payment fees and application fees.
+- Fees: Some lenders charge origination fees, late fees, returned payment fees and application fees.
 These fees can greatly increase your cost of borrowing or reduce your loan amount.
-In addition, some charge prepayment fees, which penalize you for paying your loan off early.
+In addition, some charge prepayment fees, penalizing you for paying off your loan early.

 Dental financing with bad credit

-Financing can be difficult to obtain when you have less-than-stellar credit, but with a little work, finding a lender that will offer you financing may be possible.
-Here are three steps you can take to improve your chances of finding dental financing with bad credit.
+Financing can be difficult to obtain when you have less-than-stellar credit, but with a little work, you can find lenders that offer financing for bad credit.

 Review your credit reports

-Your credit reports can contain errors that lower your credit score, so it’s a good idea to review them at least once a year.
-Normally, federal law allows you to view your reports once a year from all three major credit bureaus, Experian, Equifax and Transunion, by visiting AnnualCreditReport.com.
-However, due to COVID-19, you can view each report once a week for free through December 2023.
+Your credit reports can contain errors that lower your credit score, so reviewing them at least once a year is a good idea.
+You can view each credit report for free weekly from all three major credit bureaus — Experian, Equifax and Transunion — by visiting AnnualCreditReport.com.

 While checking your reports, look for discrepancies or incorrect past due or defaulted accounts.
 If you find errors on your credit report, dispute them with each credit bureau that lists it on your report or the creditor that reported the information.
 If the error is removed, it could increase your credit score.